shilpiverma509/MyReactJourney/README.md

       componentDidUpdate

    Unmount
       when the component is removed from the DOM this method is called

+      2 types of routing in web apps:
+      Client side Routing
+      Server side Routing

+      #Redux Toolkit
+         1.Install @redux/toolkit and react-redux
+         2.Build our store
+         3. Connect store to our app
+         4. Slice(cart slice)
+         5.dispatch(action)
+         6.Selector(read the data)